NRBQ: History

 On April 30 and May 1, 2004, the group celebrated its 35th anniversary with concerts at the Calvin Theater in Northampton, Massachusetts.
-The shows featured every former and current member of the band, as Ferguson, Gadler, Staley, Sheehan and Anderson came back for a NRBQ reunion.
+The shows featured every former and current member of the band, as Ferguson, Gadler, Staley, Sheehan and Anderson returned for an NRBQ reunion.

 Hiatus and return

 After the Halloween engagement at Shank Hall in Milwaukee in 2004, NRBQ went on hiatus.
 Adams had developed stage 4 throat cancer.
-During this time, Ardolino and the Spampinato brothers started playing shows as a trio, under the name "Baby Macaroni" and as the "Spaminato Bros.".
-After a number of months, Adams recovered well enough to tour with former drummer Staley and Japanese rockabilly group the Hot Shots.
+During this time, Ardolino and the Spampinato brothers started playing shows as a trio, under the name "Baby Macaroni" and as the "Spampinato Bros.".
+After a number of months, Adams recovered and toured with former drummer Staley and Japanese rockabilly group the Hot Shots.

-In June 2006, Adams and Ferguson released the album Louisville Sluggers (with Ardolino on drums, Pete Toigo on bass and other supporting musicians), and this album's line-up performed some live shows in the U.S. and Japan as "The Terry Adams – Steve Ferguson Quartet" and "Rock & Roll Summit Meeting."
+In June 2006, Adams and Ferguson released the album Louisville Sluggers (with Ardolino on drums, Pete Toigo on bass and other supporting musicians), and this album's lineup performed live shows in the U.S. and Japan as "The Terry Adams – Steve Ferguson Quartet" and "Rock & Roll Summit Meeting."

 Also in September 2006 came the release of a SpongeBob SquarePants album, The Best Day Ever, which included backing music by all four NRBQ members, as well as Anderson.
 The album, a collection of '60s-influenced pop/rock produced by Andy Paley, and co-written by Paley and the voice of SpongeBob, Tom Kenny, also included such musical luminaries as Brian Wilson, Tommy Ramone, James Burton, Flaco Jiménez and Philadelphia DJ Jerry "The Geator" Blavat.

 In November 2007, Adams formed "The Terry Adams Rock & Roll Quartet" with Scott Ligon on guitar and vocals, Pete Donnelly (of The Figgs) on bass and Conrad Choucroun and Ardolino on drums.

-In March 2011, Adams posted an open letter to fans announcing that with the release of the upcoming album, Keep This Love Goin, this line-up would take on the NRBQ name.
-He also explained that while he did have tendonitis, the real reason for the hiatus was his treatment for cancer.
+In March 2011, Adams posted an open letter to fans announcing that with the release of the upcoming album, Keep This Love Goin, this lineup would take on the NRBQ name.
+He also explained that while he did have tendinitis, the real reason for the hiatus was his treatment for cancer.
 In May 2012, the group released a live album, We Travel the Spaceways, on Clang! records.

 During September 2012, bassist Donnelly was replaced by Scott Ligon's friend Casey McDonough.
-(As of 2021, Ligon and McDonough are also members of the Flat Five, based in Chicago.)
+(As of 2021, Ligon and McDonough have also been members of the Flat Five, based in Chicago.)

 In July 2013, NRBQ toured with drummer Joe Camarillo of The Waco Brothers and Hushdrops, where he recorded two songs on the Brass Tacks album: "Greetings from Delaware" and "I'm Not Here".
 Bobby Lloyd Hicks became the drummer from 2013 to 2015.
-He played on "Love In Outer Space" and "Let Go" from the 5 CD box set High Noon.
+He played on "Love In Outer Space" and "Let Go" from the 5-CD box set High Noon.
 John Perrin became the drummer in 2015.

 Steve Ferguson died of cancer on October 7, 2009.

 Tom Ardolino died on January 6, 2012, following a long illness.

 Bobby Lloyd Hicks died of bronchiectasis on February 20, 2017.